 2 drug suspects slain, cop hurt in Tawi-Tawi shootout

-CAMP SK PENDATUN, Maguindanao Norte – Two armed drug personalities were killed while a police officer was injured during law enforcement operation in Bongao, Tawi-Tawi on Friday, police said today.
+CAMP SK PENDATUN, Maguindanao Norte– Two armed drug personalities were killed while a police officer was injured during law enforcement operation in Bongao, Tawi-Tawi on Friday, police said Sunday.

 Brig.
 Gen. Prexy Tanggawohn, Police Regional Office-Bangsamoro Autonomous Region (PRO-BAR) regional director, said the Bongao municipal police office has received about an on-going drug trafficking at about 8:50 p.m. at the Bongao public market in Barangay Poblacion.